TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_elastic.md

 Make sure to replace {{Add your endpoint here}} with the appropriate endpoint from your OpenTelemetry collector.

-After enabling OpenTelemetry at the gateway level, you can activate detailed tracing for specific APIs by editing their respective API definitions.
+After enabling OpenTelemetry at the Gateway level, you can activate detailed tracing for specific APIs by editing their respective API definitions.
 Set the `detailed_tracing` option to either true or false.
 By default, this setting is false.

 ## Step 2: Configure the OpenTelemetry Collector to Export to Elasticsearch